Set Up Mailgun

 16. Click **Save**, then use **Send Test Email** from the connection row.

-If the test fails, check the domain spelling, region, API key type, From email, DNS verification status, and whether the Mailgun account or domain has sending restrictions.
+If the connection cannot be saved or the test email fails, check the spelling of your domain, API region, API key type, From email, DNS verification status, and Mailgun sending restrictions against the Mailgun domain you connected.
+The From email domain must match the Mailgun sending domain in Mailrith.

 ## Webhooks and Region

-Mailgun can forward delivery events to Mailrith through the unified delivery-event webhook.
-Mailrith uses permanent failures as bounces and complaint events as spam complaints.
+Mailgun can send delivery events to Mailrith through the unified delivery-event webhook.
+Mailrith records permanent failures as bounces and records complaint events as spam complaints.

 1. In Mailrith, click **Email Delivery Connections**, click **Webhooks** on the Mailgun connection, and copy the delivery-event webhook URL.